 You can borrow up to 50 items at a time (including two High Use items).
 Most books are automatically renewed up to five times unless they have been requested by another user (or are from the High Use Collection).
 Learn more about borrowing at the library.

 If the book you want is out on loan, is located at a different library, or you just don't have the time to search for it on the shelf, make an online request and we will have the book brought to the library of your choice.
 Learn more about requesting.

 Find out what you've borrowed (and when they're due back) using MyLibrary

 The library has a range of different study spaces to suit your study style, whether you need a computer, a quiet study spot or a group discussion area.

 Each library has different opening hours that change throughout the year.
 For those who like to study late (or early), level 3 of the Barr Smith Library is open 24/7 (including the High Use Collection).
 Please note that you will need your University ID card for after-hours access.

 Ask Library is here to help you with using the library and finding the resources you need.

 You may also like to:

-- If you need help with referencing, there is a guide to referencing or you can refer to these helpful guides provided by the Writing Centre.
+- If you need help with referencing, there are guides to referencing or you can refer to these referencing guides provided by the Writing Centre.